Javanese language: Geographical distribution

 In Banten, the descendants of the Central Javanese conquerors who founded the Islamic Sultanate there in the 16th century still speak an archaic form of Javanese.
 The rest of the population mainly speaks Sundanese and Indonesian, since this province borders directly on Jakarta.
 (Note: Many commuters to Jakarta live in the suburbs in Banten, among them also Javanese speakers.
 Their exact number is unknown.)

-At least one third of the population of Jakarta are of Javanese descent, so they speak Javanese or have knowledge of it.
+At least one third of the population of Jakarta are of Javanese descent.
 In the province of West Java, many people speak Javanese, especially those living in the areas bordering Central Java, the cultural homeland of the Javanese.

 Almost a quarter of the population of East Java province are Madurese (mostly on the Isle of Madura); many Madurese have some knowledge of colloquial Javanese.
 Since the 19th century, Madurese was also written in the Javanese script.
 (Note: The aspirated phonemes of Madurese are not reproduced in writing.
 The 19th-century scribes apparently overlooked the fact that Javanese script does possess the required characters.)

 The original inhabitants of Lampung, the Lampungese, make up only 15% of the provincial population.
 The rest are the so-called "transmigrants", settlers from other parts of Indonesia, many as a result of past government transmigration programs.
 Most of these transmigrants are Javanese who have settled there since the 19th century.

 In Suriname (the former Dutch colony of Surinam), South America, approximately 15% of the population of some 500,000 are of Javanese descent, among whom 75,000 speak Javanese.
 A local variant evolved: the Tyoro Jowo-Suriname or Suriname Javanese.